swiss-territorial-data-lab/proj-vegroof-labelizer/README.md

 - the correction of a dataset.
 This mode allows to change the value of the predicted class for each sample.

 ## Initialization
+**Warning: This project was developped on Windows and instances cloned on Linux system have shown difficulties to install some libraries.
+If possible, it is recommended to install it on a version 3.9 of Python on Windows 11.**
 There is two ways of setting the environnement up from the root of the project:
 - Pip:
   1) Creation of the environement: `python -m venv .venv`
+  2) Connect to it:
+      - on Windows: `./.venv/Scripts/activate`
+      - on Linux: `./.venv/bin/activate`
-  2) Importing the libraries through the requirements.txt file: `pip install -r requirements.txt`
+  4) Importing the libraries through the requirements.txt file: `pip install -r requirements.txt`
 - Conda:
   1) Simply run the following command: `conda env create -f environment.yml`
+  2) Connect to it: `conda activate geo-labelizer`

 ## Tutorial
 Here is a small step-by-step to labelize or correct your first dataset: